fishhack66/PAL-1-Stuff/README.md

 # PAL-1 Stuff

-Code (mainly BASIC, but some ML) for the PAL-1, microKIM, and KIM-1 6502 computers.
+Code (a mix of BASIC and ML) for the PAL-1, microKIM, and KIM-1 6502 computers.

 ### BORG ATTACK!
 a "Star Trek"-like game for the 5 KB "unexpanded" PAL-1/microKIM and Tiny BASIC.
 Game and instructions are in the BASIC folder.

-### Assembly/Debugging Utilities
+### LIL' BUG: Assembly/Debugging Utilities
-for the PAL-1 in the Utilities folder: the Woz/Baum 6502 disassembler for KIM, a memory dumper with hex and ASCII output, a memory fill program, a 'facelift' for Lew Edwards' MOVIT program, plus a little register display program.
+For the "unexpanded" 5 KB PAL-1: the Woz/Baum 6502 disassembler ported for KIM, a memory dumper with hex and ASCII output, a memory fill program, a 'facelift' for Lew Edwards' MOVIT program, a modified search program, plus a little register display program.
 Also, "eWOZ Monitor Lite".
 See the README.md there for details.

 ### Original Games
-Boxcars and Snake Eyes, Lil' Zilch, Lil' Yawt are in the BASIC folder.
+Boxcars and Snake Eyes, Lil' Zilch, and Lil' Yawt are in the BASIC folder.
 All will run under Tiny BASIC in 5 KB.

 ### Examples of the Tiny BASIC USR function
 Exploration of TinyBASIC's intrinsic 'PEEK' and 'POKE' routines, use of the RIOT chip's RAM to make arrays, and how to call and use the KIM ROM